MRIEnan/multiple_tab_opener_en/readme.md

 ## Features

 - Add, remove, and reorder multiple URLs in an easy-to-use options page
+- Add a list of urls as a text and extract these urls automatically
 - Drag-and-drop support for URL reordering
 - Save URLs persistently using Chrome's local storage
 - Click the extension icon to open all saved URLs in new tabs